 The justification for adding further buildings of local note is set out in Appendix 5.
-It includes two buildings outside the conservation area and provides a reasoned explanation for those buildings which were previously simply identified on the Appraisal Maps.
+It includes three buildings outside the conservation area and provides a reasoned explanation for those buildings which were previously simply identified on the Appraisal Maps.
 Having provided this additional information it is hoped that the District Council will formally adopt the Appendix as a list of undesignated heritage assets.
+These assets are considered to be non-designated heritage assets in line with the assessment criteria in the Historic England Advice Note 7: Local Heritage Listing, and are a material consideration under paragraph 135 of the NPPF.